freddierice/farm-root/README.md

 ```

 ## Pushing an image (flashing)
-place the image you want to flash in the root directory with the name `recovery_push.img`.
+Place the image you want to flash in the root directory with the name `recovery_push.img`.
+This is a really dangerous function.
+Only do this if you know what you are doing.
 ```bash
 make push
 ```